jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 10. Explain what a Time-of-Check to Time-of-Use (TOCTOU) race condition is and provide a strategy for mitigating such vulnerabilities.

 **Prototype Pollution**:
 1. What is prototype pollution?
 2. How do prototype pollution vulnerabilities arise?
 3. What is the special meaning of the \_\_proto\_\_ property?
 4. Is it possible to pollute any prototype object?
 5. Exploitation of prototype pollution requires the what key components?
 6. What are prototype pollution sources?
 7. Explain prototype pollution via the URL works?
 8. What is the role of the JSON.parse() method in the context of prototype pollution via JSON input?
 9. How can an attacker exploit the JSON.parse() method to achieve prototype pollution?
 10. Illustrate with an example how parsing malicious JSON leads to prototype pollution.
 11. Describe prototype pollution sinks?
 12. Describe prototype pollution gadgets?
 13. Give an example of a prototype pollution gadget.

+**Cross-Origin Resource Sharing (CORS) and (SOP)**:
+1. What is CORS (cross-origin resource sharing)?
+2. What is the same-origin policy?
+3. In SOP what does an origin consist of and give an example.
+4. Consider the following URL: `http://normal-website.com/example/example.html`
+5. Why is the same-origin policy necessary?
+6. How is the same-origin policy implemented?
+7. Explain why the Same-Origin Policy does not allow JavaScript to read and manipulate data from images loaded from a different origin.
+Discuss the implications of this policy on web security.
+8. Consider a web page that includes an external script using a script tag like `<script src="http://external.com/script.js"></script>`.
+Discuss whether the JavaScript on the original page can directly access or manipulate the contents of the external script and explain why.
+9. Describe how the Same-Origin Policy affects the use of images in a `<canvas>` element when these images are loaded from a different origin.
+Include an explanation of what happens if proper CORS headers are not set and the concept of a "tainted" canvas.
+10. A web developer wishes to manipulate the pixel data of an image hosted on a different domain.
+Given the restrictions of the Same-Origin Policy, describe a secure method that the developer can use to achieve this goal.
+11. Discuss the role of browser enforcement in the Same-Origin Policy.
+Elaborate on the potential security risks and implications if this policy were not enforced by web browsers.
+12. What are the various exceptions to the same-origin policy?
+13. Is the same-origin policy is more relaxed when dealing with cookies and if so, how can you mitigate this risk?
+14. Is it possible to relax same-origin policy without CORS, if so how?
+15. Explain why CORS is not a solution for CSRF?
+16. What is a common intended usecase for a website to implement a CORS Policy?
+17. What are the key headers used in CORS?
+18. What is the Access-Control-Allow-Origin response header?
+19. What is the Access-Control-Allow-Credentials response header?
+20. What is the spec for ACAO:* and ACAC: true and do modern browsers allow a cross-domain server response in this form?
+21. Some web servers dynamically create Access-Control-Allow-Origin headers based upon the client-specified origin, what is the issue with this?
+22. Explain the purpose and usage of the Access-Control-Request-Method header in the context of CORS, particularly in how it functions during a preflight request?
+23. Consider a scenario where a subdomain (e.g., subdomain.vuln-site.com) of a website (vuln-site.com) is vulnerable to an XSS attack.
+The main site has a CORS policy with Access-Control-Allow-Origin set to the subdomain and Access-Control-Allow-Credentials: true.
+Assuming that the cookies on the subdomain are set with the HttpOnly flag, if an XSS attack on the subdomain triggers an AJAX request to vuln-site.com to access sensitive information that relies on the subdomain's cookies, will the HttpOnly flag prevent the transmission of these cookies in the request?
+24. How to prevent CORS-based attacks?

 ### Web Security